dansalmo/Project4/README.md

 part of a specific conference.
 The session model uses one combined DateTime field but the SessionForm allows for input and display of data and time separately.
-I chose to use an Enum type for the type of session, similar to T-Shirt size, since the types should be limited to a set of pre-defined choices.
+I chose to use an Enum type for the type of session, similar to T-Shirt size, since the types should be limited to a set of pre-defined choices, TBA being the default.
 A Session can be created with only a ConferenceKey and a name, other fields will be defaulted to "To be announced" or another apporiate default.

 I ran into and had to work around this [NDB issue][7]

 I chose to create a separate Speaker entity that is not tied to Profile because speakers might not be users or attendees nor should they have to be.
-The Speaker entity must have a DisplayName.
 A speaker may be an attendee, in which case the ProfileKey can be added.

 I also had to implement a means of creating Speaker entities since they were needed for testing and App engine does not allow entity creation at the console.